artur9010/lightdm-webkit-material/README.md

 - Seeing their profile picture
 - Restarting the computer
 - Shutting the computer down
-- Option to hide the profile picture
-- Option to change the background
+- Suspending the computer
-- Option to change clock format (12/24h)
-- Option to select session
+- Hibernate
+- Select session (GNOME, KDE, Xfce or other installed DE)
-- Option to select language
+- Select your language
-- Option to select keyboard layout (eq. pl_PL for Polish keyboard)
+- Option to select keyboard layout (eq. pl_PL for Polish keyboard, en_US for English)
-- A clock!
+- And the most important thing, A CLOCK WITH SECONDS!!!

 ### How to install